Make a difference to the emergency services in Victoria

 ESF scholarships are not for completion of tertiary or other qualifications.

 Due to travel restrictions associated with COVID-19 pandemic no scholarships were awarded in 2020.
+With ongoing travel restrictions work is underway to redefine how the program can proceed in 2021.

 2019 ESF Scholarship Awardees